Scaling Continual Learning to 300+ Tasks with Bi-Level Routing Mixture-of-Experts: A Benchmark for Long Task Sequence Class-Incremental Learning

-In summary, we have introduced a challenging long task sequence evaluation protocol, which not only features a larger number of classes but also ensures that each class has a sufficient number of training samples to mitigate overfitting in CIL methods, while covering a wide range of complex visual realms.
-We believe this evaluation protocol offers a robust testbed for long-sequence CIL evaluations.
+In summary, OmniBenchmark-1K not only provides a larger number of classes but also ensures that each class has a sufficient number of training samples to mitigate overfitting in CIL methods, while covering a wide range of complex visual realms.
+We believe this benchmark offers a challenging and scalable testbed for long-sequence CIL evaluations.